SaxyPandaBear/TwitchSongRequests/README.md

 channel point redemption events from your channel.
 Once the service receives an event, it will process that event in order to queue the given Spotify song into your connected Spotify player.

+The service requires access to read Twitch channel point redemptions, and also needs access to modify a user's Spotify playback state.
+The Twitch access is needed in order to allow the service to subscribe to the events, and the Spotify access is required to queue the song in a user's active player.

+---
+# For Developers
 ## Running the project
 Run the project locally:
 ```bash